dciancu/unifi-protect-unvr-docker-arm64/README.md

 #      - /dev/sda:/dev/sda
 ```
 `STORAGE_DISK` should point to your disk holding the `storage` folder volume (see `docker-compose.yml`). **Make sure you have access to the device inside the container**, or mount it using `devices` key in `docker-compose.override.yml`.

+### macOS

+For macOS please see `docker-compose.yml`, I have added comments with the configuration changes needed.

 ### Network